codenothing/proto-client/README.md

 - `retryCount`: Number of times to retry request.
 Defaults to none
 - `status`: Status code(s) request is allowed to retry on.
 Uses default list of status codes if not defined
-- `retryOnClientTimeout`: Indicates if retries should be allowed when the client times out.
-Defaults to true.

 ## Static Code Generation